ADHD Women and Relationships: Patterns, Conflict Loops, and What Changes After a Late Diagnosis

 3. Hyperfocus in the Beginning

 In early dating, many women with ADHD experience hyperfocus — intense connection, deep interest, constant communication.
+When hyperfocus naturally shifts, partners may feel confused or abandoned.
+The love didn’t disappear.
+The neurological intensity changed.

 Understanding this prevents mislabeling normal ADHD patterns as deception or loss of interest.